GoldenholzLab/SSAML/README.md

     this assumes a 'z','T',and 'C' columns. z is the z-score value, a covariate for Cox proportional hazard.
     T is time in years, and C is censored (1=yes, 0=no).

 **dataTYPE=3**: custom dataset, must be a csv file.
-You can specify the input file path and output directory in runner_power.sh around line 88, or spcify them in the command line input after runMode and dataTYPE.
+You can specify the input file path and output directory in runner_power.sh around line 88, or specify them in the command line input after runMode and dataTYPE.

 WHAT ARE THE IMPORTANT FILES:
 -------------------